dmeoli/WS4J/README.md

  - [LESK](http://search.cpan.org/dist/WordNet-Similarity/lib/WordNet/Similarity/lesk.pm):
  [Banerjee & Pedersen, 2002](https://scholar.google.com/scholar?q=An+Adapted+Lesk+Algorithm+for+Word+Sense+Disambiguation+Using+WordNet) -
- Lesk (1985) proposed that the relatedness of two words is proportional to to the extent of overlaps of their dictionary definitions.
+ Lesk (1985) proposed that the relatedness of two words is proportional to the extent of overlaps of their dictionary definitions.
 This Lesk measure is based on adapted Lesk from Banerjee and Pedersen (2002) extended this notion to use WordNet as the dictionary for the word definitions: